provok-exe/zeytal/examples/figma-svg-optim/README.md

-# Zeytal Basic Setup
+# Zeytal SVGs Optimization

-Here’s the simplest [Zeytal](https://zeytal.com) project setup you can find.
+Here’s an example of how to extract and optimize your Figma SVGs efficiently using [Zeytal](https://zeytal.com).

 ## How to use